jesuscc1993/modding/invisible-passives/readme.md

 Will be incompatible with any mod updating file
 `Core\DataTable\PB_DT_ShardMaster.uasset`.

+## DISCLAIMER

+The provided mod will also disable the voice line for Tis Rozain because both changes are done to the same file and I am too lazy to provide separate files.

 ## CREDITS

 Kudos to _ashtar01_ for his "Words of Wisdom / Healing / Regenerate Invisible" mod, which this one was based on.